fudshuid/snulingcolloquium/content/post/SWELL2020.md

 ---

-3. **Past Tense Morphology and the Choice of Connectives in Korean Counterfactual Conditionals: An Experimental Approach** by Jiyoung Kim (SNU)
+3. **Past Tense Morphology and the Choice of Connectives in Korean Counterfactual Conditionals: An Experimental Approach** by Jiyeong Kim (SNU)

 Abstract: